thadroe/thinthreadwp/README.md

 `gulp watch`

 Note that depending on your gulpfile task customizations, you'll want to adjust what css and js is enqueued in functions.php.
 Currently css is compiled as 'expanded' and js is minified via uglify.

+For livereload, use the [livereload extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) for Chrome.